Bratislava Synagogue

 Bratislava Jewish Community Museum

-Bratislava is also home to a separate Museum of Jewish Culture, a state-run branch of the Slovak National Museum.
+Bratislava is also home to a separate Museum of Jewish Culture, which is a branch of the state-run Slovak National Museum.